-The down side is it can be responsible for fouled spark plugs, excessive smoke and combustion deposits which can lead to engine damage if the internal carbon isn’t serviced regularly.
-The high oil usage can also reduce RPM, alter the octane rating and burn rates of the fuel mixture due to the shear volumes traditionally used and with the added bonus of raising the cost of the racers oil bill.
-The effects of over oiling when using this types of oil with the recommended oil/fuel ratios is not recommended for engines with power valves.
+The downside is it can be responsible for fouled spark plugs, excessive smoke and combustion deposits.
+It can lead to engine damage if the internal carbon does not service regularly.
+The high oil usage can also reduce RPM, alter the octane rating and burn rates of the fuel mixture due to the shear volumes traditionally uses and with the bonus of raising the cost of the racers oil bill.
+The effects of over oiling when using this types of oil with the recommending oil/fuel ratios do not recommend for engines with power valves.

 The semi synthetic oils are a combination of the modern synthetic advancements blended with higher quality mineral oils.
 The balance of these oils is generally a bulk of mineral with a low volume of synthetic additives.
 There is now a cross section of synthetic additives available to the oil blender.
 Many of which have their own specific identity and purpose allowing a more accurate blend of oil to produce the performance and emission requirements accompanied with affordability for the high performance modern 2 stroke engine.
 The improvement in blending agents and additive’s to reduce oxidation, corrosion, fuel/oil separation and cavitation through oil pumping make these excellent lubricants for Endure, performance scooters and other 2 stroke motorcycle that tend to travel further between engine rebuilds